abel2319/alx-low_level_programming/0x0B-malloc_free/README.md

-a function that concatenates two strings.(2-str_concat.c) a function that returns a pointer to a 2 dimensional array of integers.(3-alloc_grid.c) a function that frees a 2 dimensional grid.(4-free_grid.c)
+a function that concatenates two strings.(2-str_concat.c) a function that returns a pointer to a 2 dimensional array of integers.(3-alloc_grid.c) a function that frees a 2 dimensional grid.(4-free_grid.c) a function that concatenates all the arguments of your program.(100-argstostr.c)